PlainIntricacy/CalcFibo/README.md

 # CalcFibo
 Fibonacci Sequence Web Service (C#) - Fibonacci Sequence generator built with an .ASMX web service.

+Receives positive integer values as input (0-100), and returns a Fibonacci number sequence of length equal to given input (input 5 => output 0 1 1 2 3).

 ## Instructions:

 1. Clone the repo locally.